Prepare for Commencement Weekend

 - Cords that reflect qualified membership in an approved academic honor society,

-- Stoles that reflect participation in an academic honor society or study-abroad program,
+- Stoles that reflect participation in a university-recognized academic honor society, student organization or study-abroad program,

 - Pins that reflect an academic honor or university-recognized professional association affiliation.